 All aid workers need to be effective negotiators.
 People’s lives can depend on it.
 Are you equipped to negotiate with potentially volatile non-state actors?
 Do you have effective strategies you can employ to overcome resistance to a project or to negotiate with government officials?
 Our experienced facilitators will prepare you for these and other practical scenarios often encountered in humanitarian contexts.

-Negotiation for Humanitarian Responders is a three day training course that will improve your effectiveness in the field.
+Negotiation for Humanitarian Responders is a four day training course that will improve your effectiveness in the field.
 The course aims to provide participants with the skills to advocate for the most vulnerable, mobilise support when you need it and influence the powerful.

 Designed and delivered by humanitarian experts (with frontline negotiating experience) from RedR Australia this course will equip you with tools to improve your negotiation skills.

 If you would like this course tailored for your organisation, please check out options for customised training here.

 This is a three day intensive classroom based course.
 Please ensure you are well to gain the most from your training experience.